b3nk4n/ionic-faq-app/README.md

 ionic build --prod
 ```

-The production build created in the `build` folder can then be deployed, such as via Firebase Hosting:
+The production build created in the `build` folder can then be deployed, such as via Firebase hosting:

 ```
 firebase deploy
-firebase deploy --only functions
+firebase deploy --only hosting firebase deploy --only functions firebase deploy --only hosting,functions
 ```